securitybunker/better-gdpr/readme.txt

 == Description ==

-This is an official version of the Better-GDPR plugin built by PranoidGuy.com team.
+This is an official version of the Better-GDPR plugin built by ParanoidGuy.com team.
+We are paranoid about customer data privacy at ParanoidGuy.com.
 Let's keep in touch and share your experience.
-Mail us at yuli @ paranoidguy.com
+Mail us at office @ paranoidguy.com

 = Plugin main features: =

 1. Cookie consent popup
-2. GDPR Privacy portal
+2. Databunker privacy portal integration
 3. User profile change propagation (BETA)

 = 1.
 Cookie consent plugin =